comses-education/github-starter-course/README.md

    things, but is still a good habit to keep.
 3. **Write meaningful log messages** that clearly document the intent of your change(s) and any thorny assumptions.
 Commit log messages are notes to your peers as well as your future self and future collaborators.
 4. **Use tags and releases** to keep track of important coding milestones.
 Did this exact version of your computational model pass all of its tests and generate harrowing data that lead to publishable findings?
-Make sure it's fully synced with your GitHub repository (e.g., **commit** and **push** any available changes), then create a [release, tag, and DOI](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) that points at this version.
+Make sure it's fully synced with your GitHub repository (i.e., **commit** and **push** any available changes), then create a [release, tag, and DOI](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) that points at this version.

 ## Next Steps

-Make sure you've complete the following assignments:
+Make sure you've completed the following assignments:

 * [Assignment 0](#assignment-0) - Familiarize yourself with [GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop) or equivalent git client and _clone_ this repository to your local machine.
 * [Assignment 1](#assignment-1) - Edit an existing markdown file, create two new markdown files in this repository and experiment with different Markdown styles.
 Practice _commit, push, fetch, and pull_.
-* [Assignment 2](#assignment-2) - Create a new _branch_, add a NetLogo model to that branch, and push it to GitHub.
+* [Assignment 2](#assignment-2) - Create two new _branches_, add a NetLogo model and its documentation to one of them, and push everything to GitHub.
 Feel free to upload one from the NetLogo model commons, e.g., https://ccl.northwestern.edu/netlogo/models/DiningPhilosophers or find one from the [CoMSES.Net Model Library](https://comses.net/codebases/)
 * (Optional) Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
 * (Optional) Go to your user dashboard and create a new repository to practice what you've learned here.
 Feel free to experiment!
 * [Let us know what worked and what needs improvement in this lesson on our Discussions forum](https://comses.net/about/contact/).
 Was there anything confusing?
 What can we do better?
 Make suggestions or ask questions in your Winter School Repository's Discussions or Issues.